- Supplements Facts

-A new source of calcium from a marine plant branded as AlgaeCal® has changed this - it has been shown in multiple clinical studies to actually grow bone, not just slow bone loss.
-In addition, other studies have shown AlgaeCal® is safe when used as directed.
+A better source of calcium from a marine plant branded as AlgaeCal® has changed this - it actually helps grow bone, not just slow bone loss.
+In addition, AlgaeCal® is safe when used as directed.

 AlgaeCal® is USDA certified organic and harvested from a marine plant off the coastline of South America.
 It naturally provides calcium in a form that’s easy for your stomach to use - as well as numerous other minerals that support bone health, like magnesium.

-Plus, AlgaeCal® has been shown to be effective using just 750mg a day - compared to most calcium supplements that require 1,000mg or more per day.
-TrueOsteo™ also contains the same 1,000 IU per day of vitamin D3 that complemented AlgaeCal® in the clinical studies.
+Plus, AlgaeCal® is effective using just 750mg a day - compared to most calcium supplements that require 1,000mg or more per day.

-In a recent clinical study, particpants taking 180mcg of MenaQ7® vitamin K2 daily (the same amount used in TrueOsteo™) for three years experienced significantly improved bone strength, bone mineral density and bone mineral content.
+Taking 180mcg of MenaQ7® vitamin K2 daily helps to significantly improve bone strength, bone mineral density and bone mineral content.

 Emerging research has found a high cortisol level is a major culprit in bone loss -underscoring the need to keep your cortisol levels in a normal range.
 The patented ashwagandha extract Sensoril® has been shown to help maintain healthy cortisol levels.